 include("/path/to/program/" . $whatever . "/header.htm");

-By manipulating the URL using postfix NULL bytes, one can have access to UNIX password file:
+By manipulating the URL using postfix NULL bytes, one can access the UNIX password file:

-The problem happens when a link is requested as:
+The attack occurs when a link is requested as follows:

 GET /some_dir/file.pdf.pdf%00[long string] HTTP/1.1

-This attack can be performed by adding malicious content to the end of any embedded link and referencing any Microsoft IIS or Netscape Enterprise web server.
-It is not necessary to establish a malicious web site to execute this attack.
+It can be performed by adding malicious content to the end of any embedded link that references a Microsoft IIS or Netscape Enterprise web server.